tds333/simver/SimpleVersioning.rst

 Simple rules:

 - A version string has minimum one dot and up to four (1-4 ".")
-- Only numbers and the letters "a", "b", "c".
+- Only numbers and the letters "dev", "a", "b" and "rc".
-- Pre-releases are indicated by having one of the letters "a", "b", "c" in it.
+- Pre-releases are indicated by having one of the letters "dev", "a", "b", "rc" in it.
 - Comparison is done by splitting the version string in a tuple of numbers and comparing the tuples.
-Letters are converted as specified.
+Letters are converted as specified to negativ numbers.

 Introduction